block-core/dapp-sample/README.md

 Decentralized application (DApp) that demonstrates interaction from third party apps and Blockcore ecosystem

+## Inspiration

+This app will have similar features as the E2E Test Dapp for MetaMask: [https://metamask.github.io/test-dapp/](https://metamask.github.io/test-dapp/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.

 ## Development server